craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 > Using Defined Spells is typically safer and more efficient than creating unique Spells due to their communal nature...

 After finalizing your Spell Effects and totaling your Spell's Complexity and Effort, you must calculate the Spell's Speed - the number of Action Points you must spend Casting the Spell.
-A Spell's Speed is directly related to it's Complexity
+A Spell's Speed is equal to half it's Effort.